OfficeDev/Project-docs-pr/project/api/DraftProjectResourceCollection.md

 #### <a name="Remove_[DraftProjectResource]_DraftProjectResource.md__resource_"></a>Remove([DraftProjectResource](DraftProjectResource.md) resource)

-Removes the [DraftProjectResource](DraftProjectResource.md) from the collection.
-Returns true if successful.
+Removes the specified [DraftProjectResource](DraftProjectResource.md) from the collection.

 ##### Syntax